 Kanazawa is a very spread-out city if you want to see some of these other worthwhile sights:

-- Myoryuji Temple: I didn’t get there, but it sounds interesting.
+I didn’t get to Myoryuji Temple, but it sounds interesting.
 Containing hidden defenses, this temple could warn the castle in case of attack.